Wednesday, February 29, 2012

 Why It’s Great:

-- American sociologists have become increasing concerned about the so-called “Lake Woebegone” effect, named for Garrison Keilor’s fictional town in which every child is expected to be above average.
+- American sociologists have become increasingly concerned about the so-called “Lake Woebegone” effect, named for Garrison Keilor’s fictional town in which every child is expected to be above average.
 What does it do to a nation when average-ness is demonized?
 Vidor knew way back in 1928: it destroys the soul.
 This is the tragedy of an average man who has been told that it is unacceptable to be average, and can’t forgive himself for his failure to excel.

 - This was the last year a silent movie won best picture until, presumably, tonight, when The Artist is expected win the prize it richly deserves.
 Both movies excel at finding those little vulnerable behaviors that we’ve all done but never seen onscreen before, like trying to get a spot off your face and then realizing it’s on the mirror.
 Sound pictures have never achieved that level of universality.
 If sound movies are the cousin of prose, then silent movies are the cousin of poetry.